circinusX1/squirell-rat/README.md

         * The way it was is kindof okward.
 See how 'sqrat_pushsleep' is done.

     * I just put all the sqrat calls towards squirrel trough the __psq strucure.
-    * Now the sqrat can be used in dll's and so libraries wit elegancy.
+    * Now the sqrat can be used in dll's and so libraries with elegancy.

 ```php